The best way to study post flop strategy with aggregated reports (free poker study worksheet included!)

 Learning the frequencies for each flop is still a very difficult task.
 But there is a better way!

+The trick is to start by grouping flops into different subsets.
+For example, by high card, flop texture, whether the flop is connected or suited.
 This makes studying a spot much more manageable, and makes it much easier to spot patterns in how certain flop types should be played in similar situations.

 As you get more familiar using the Reports, you will quickly see areas where your opponents (or you) deviate from GTO strategy, and can plan accordingly to find an exploit, or fix a potential leak.